HariniB-21/19CS301/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-# EX: 9.4 TOEPLITZ MATRIX
+# ExNo: 9.4 TOEPLITZ MATRIX
 ### Aim: To Write a Python Program to check whether the given matrix is Toeplitz Matrix.
 ### Algorithm:
 STEP 1: Start.